Nine Emperor Gods Festival 2016

 The lion dance troupe starts to play the drums and gongs.
 The spirit medium for Xuan Tian Shang Di arrives.
 After praying at each of the altars, purifying his body and the chair, the deity was invited down by the medium.

-After that, he performs “Kai Guang” (开光) to bring to life the various paper statues such as the dragon boat and horses of the Five Generals.
+After that, he performs “Kai Guang” (开光) to consecrate the various paper statues such as the dragon boat and horses of the Five Generals.
 He then returns to the ”Zong Sheng” （众神） altar to write talismans for the ladies who will be carrying the sedan chair. (refer to the pictures below)

 As this happens, the lion dance troupe pays respects to the altars as well.

-Next, Qi Tian Da Sheng (齐天大圣) comes down into his spirit medium, puts on his costume and pays respects to the altars.
+Next, Qi Tian Da Sheng (齐天大圣) descendsinto his spirit medium, puts on his costume and pays respects to the altars.

 The sedan chair is then carried out of the inner room.

-The urn of Dou Mu Niang Niang and Nine Emperor Gods are also carried out.
+The censers of Dou Mu Niang Niang and the Nine Emperor Gods are also carried out.

-The sedan chair pays respects at all three altars, followed by the urn.
+The sedan chair pays respects at all three altars, followed by the censers.

-The sedan chair, spirit mediums and urn then leave the venue for the receiving at Changi Beach.
+The sedan chair, spirit mediums and censers then leave the venue for the receiving at Changi Beach.
 Before they can depart, the magic rope is struck (9 times for the chair) at the entrance to the tentage.
-Xuan Tian Shang Di stops before the lion dancers before they let him and the urn pass.
+The Xuan Tian Shang Di is greeted by the lions before they let him and the censers pass.

 Arrival at the beach